Gottfried Reinhold Treviranus (politician)

-Gottfried Reinhold Treviranus (20 March 1891 – 7 June 1971) was a German politician.
+Gottfried Reinhold Treviranus (20 March 1891 – 7 June 1971) was a German naval officer, farmer and politician.
 Originally a member of the German National People's Party, he later split from it to help form the Conservative People's Party.
 He served in both of Chancellor Heinrich Brüning's cabinets: in the first cabinet (March – October 1930) as Minister for the Occupied Territories, and then (October 1930 – October 1931) as Minister without Portfolio; in the second cabinet (October 1931 – May 1932), he served as Minister of Transport.

 Early life

+Born in 1891 to a middle-class family in the village of Schieder, he was the son of senior administrative official (Oberamtmann), leaseholder of a crown estate and member of the Prussian House of Representatives Heinrich Hermann Treviranus (1866–1937) and his Scottish wife Margret Williamina Maria, née Stewart.
+He had four brothers and sister Margaret Alma Henriette who would marry Kurt Brennecke on 5 October 1918 in Varenholz (Lippe).

-Born in 1891, he was the son of a German father and a Scottish mother.
-After graduation in 1909, he became an officer in the Imperial German Navy from 1912 to 1919, holding the rank of lieutenant commander.
-After leaving the navy, he studied agriculture and in 1921 became director of the Chamber of Agriculture.
+After graduation (Abitur) in 1909, he became an officer in the Imperial German Navy from 1912 to 1919, commanding a torpedo boat, later a minesweeper during World War 1, holding the rank of Kapitänleutnant.
+After leaving the navy, he studied agriculture and in 1921 became director of the Free State of Lippe's Chamber of Agriculture.
 He was married to Elisabeth Dryander, a travel writer.
+He had a son in 1919, Henry Stewart Treviranus.